solidzone/mailmeteor-landing/mail-merge-gmail/mail-merge-gmail-google-sheets.md

 - **Simple unsubscribe function** – The unsubscribe feature makes unsubscriptions from your mail merge lists easy for your contacts, helping you improve your standing with Gmail and reduce the chances of your emails being labelled as spam.
 Your Google Sheet will keep track of each person that unsubscribes from your email.

 - **Scheduled mail merges** – If you’re setting up your email campaign in advance, being able to schedule your mail merge can take a lot of work off your back.
-Mailmeteor lets you schedule your Gmail mail merge from Google Sheets to the exact date and time you want your emails sent.
+Mailmeteor lets you schedule your Gmail mail merge from Google Sheets to the exact date and time you want your emails to be sent.

 - **CRM integration** – Mailmeteor’s CRM integration lets you effortlessly connect your Google Sheets mail merges with all of the most popular CRMs on the market, such as Salesforce or Hubspot.